jamesdarcy92/jamesdarcy92.github.io/README.md

 # jamesdarcy92.github.io
 A website created using Vanilla JavaScript, HTML, and CSS where I purposely used various techniques for responsive, accessible, and mobile-friendly design.
-The site is also print friendly.

 Some techniques and methods used: